link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/_index.md

 While this is efficient in terms of resource usage, it isn’t suitable for systems that require high reliability or audit trails.
 In those scenarios, messages are often considered valuable records of what occurred within the system.

-#### Message Persistence
+#### Message Durability

-To address this, more robust solutions persist messages durably on storage—ensuring they are retained even after being consumed.
+To address this, more robust solutions persist messages the physical storage, ensuring they are retained even after being consumed.
-A key feature is that a single message can be consumed by multiple consumers.
+A key feature is that a single message can be consumed many times by multiple consumers.

 ```d2
 grid-columns: 1